Australian aboriginal flag - In recognition of the original custodians of my country, and the Australian flag

 Supernova 1987A

-Supernova 1987A - Credit: X-ray: NASA/CXC/PSU/S.Park & D.Burrows.; Optical: NASA/STScI/CfA/P.Challis
+Credit: X-ray: NASA/CXC/PSU/S.Park & D.Burrows.

 Enlarge

-Dialup/Forum size
+Dial-up/Forum size

 HiRes